Blueberry17/advent-of-code-2024/README.md

 Solutions to the [Advent of Code 2024](https://adventofcode.com/2024) in Python, written by Anthony Berry.

 Each part for each day is stored in a separate file.
+Solutions are uploaded in a very similar state to how they originally were, when first obtaining the correct answer.

 # Running
 To run the code for a specific day and part with this as the root directory, use the following format.